Babacar Niang

 Babacar Niang (born 9 September 1958) is a retired Senegalese-French middle distance runner who specialized in the 800 metres.
-He remains the national record holder in the 1000 metres dating back to 1983.
+He remains Senegal's national record holder in the 1000 metres dating back to 1983.
 In 1995, he briefly held the masters M35 world record for 800m, which lasted only a month before his contemporary Johnny Gray contested and beat the record.